-Agency Goal: Provide statewide leadership in all areas of human resources management and address continuously changing management needs of state agencies throughout the Commonwealth.
+• Agency Goal: Provide statewide leadership in all areas of human resources management and address continuously changing management needs of state agencies throughout the Commonwealth.

-- o Create DHRM return-to-work unit consisting of the current Disability Manager and three new DHRM - Return-To-Work Consultant (RTWC) positions dedicated to increasing return-to-work opportunities with state government (funded by decrease in three telephonic contract consulting positions - RTWC will conduct reviews of agencies' lost time claims to determine if best practices are being followed. - o Increase utilization of job club through early intervention to increase return to work. - Increase utilization of field vocational and medical services within the first six months of disability to increase return to work. - o Develop improved analytical reports to identify cases in need of early intervention for use by RTWC - RTWC will meet with agency human resource directors to discuss best-practice strategies to increase retention and return-to-work opportunities for state employees. - RTWC will conduct training for agencies on evaluating work restrictions, modifying job duties, and creating transitional employment. - RTWC will evaluate agencies' return-to-work practices and programs and provide consultation services as required. - o Conduct periodic audits of claims service provider's data to increase the accuracy of disability tracking data - Collaborate with the Virginia Retirement System to create a joint agency return to work training and return to work modification of agency policy to include non-occupational injuries - Convert to a paperless claims environment to improve accuracy, increase efficiency, and communicate effectively with all constituents
+- o RTWC will conduct reviews of agencies' lost time claims to determine if best practices are being followed. - o Increase utilization of job club through early intervention to increase return to work. - Increase utilization of field vocational and medical services within the first six months of disability to increase return to work. - o Develop improved analytical reports to identify cases in need of early intervention for use by RTWC - RTWC will meet with agency human resource directors to discuss best-practice strategies to increase retention and return-to-work opportunities for state employees. - RTWC will conduct training for agencies on evaluating work restrictions, modifying job duties, and creating transitional employment. - RTWC will evaluate agencies' return-to-work practices and programs and provide consultation services as required. - o Conduct periodic audits of claims service provider's data to increase the accuracy of disability tracking data - Collaborate with the Virginia Retirement System to create a joint agency return to work training and return to work modification of agency policy to include non-occupational injuries - Establish baseline for lost work days in FY10.
+Information will be tracked and ulitlized ongoing to focus reduction efforts.